Adam Baldwin (singer)

 Adam Baldwin (born July 30, 1986) is a Canadian indie rock singer-songwriter based in Dartmouth, Nova Scotia.
-In addition to his solo work, Baldwin currently supporting fellow Atlantic Canadian singer Alan Doyle.
+In addition to his solo work, Baldwin is currently supporting fellow Atlantic Canadian singer Alan Doyle.

 Early life

 Adam Baldwin was born July 30, 1986, in Halifax, Nova Scotia.

 Career

 Baldwin's musical career began in 2005 with fellow school-mates, Evan Meisner, David Casey, Shaun Hanlon, and Jeremy MacPherson when they formed the alternative country band Gloryhound and the Skyhawks.
 Named after a grade 10 science project, Gloryhound and the Skyhawks released a debut, self-titled album in 2008 while performing weekly and opening for local bands such as Dutch Mason, Matt Mays and El Torpedo, and The Trews.
-It was at this point that Gloryhound's sound began to transition from the traditional Maritimes blues/roots sound with an influence of Neil Young, The Band and Tom Petty into a genre of fast paced heavy rock.
+It was at this point that Gloryhound's sound began to transition from the traditional Maritimes blues/roots sound with an influence of Neil Young, The Band and Tom Petty into a genre of fast-paced heavy rock.

 In 2008, Baldwin left Gloryhound and the Skyhawks and joined Matt Mays & El Torpedo as a keyboardist and vocalist.
 The album Terminal Romance was released that year, the band toured with Kid Rock and was nominated for 5 East Coast Music Awards including Songwriter of the Year and Group Recording of the Year.
 In 2009, the band Matt Mays & El Torpedo disbanded.
 Mays, Baldwin, and Jay Smith were joined by four new members including drummer Damien Moynihan, keyboard player Matt Scott, guitar player Matt Hammond, and former The Guthries member Serge Samson on bass.
 In 2012, this new band named Matt Mays released Coyote and toured across Canada promoting the new album.
 Coyote won a Juno Award in 2014 for Rock Album of the Year.